Is the Stock Market Open on Juneteenth 2023?

 In 2021, Juneteenth was made a federal and public U.S. holiday.
-Juneteenth is one of the eleven recognized federal holidays in the U.S. Since the holiday falls on a Sunday this year, the following Monday on the 20th will be treated as the federal holiday, meaning all non-essential federal government offices will be closed, including the federal bank and post offices.
+Juneteenth is one of the eleven recognized federal holidays in the U.S. All non-essential federal government offices will be closed, including the federal bank and post offices.

 What is Juneteenth?

 Juneteenth, also referred to as Emancipation Day, Freedom Day, Jubilee Day, and Black Independence Day, is a holiday that takes place annually on June 19 to commemorate the freedom and emancipation of the African Americans who were enslaved prior to June 19, 1865.